This Melbourne travel guide is the result of living in the city for 5-6 months during my Australia working holiday visa.

-There are that many places to visit in Melbourne, that you would need at least to try and see them all.
+There are so many places to visit in Melbourne, you would need at least to try and see them all.
 Even then, I’m not sure whether you would have enough time!
 Below are a few of my suggestions for some of the best things to do in Melbourne.

 Federation Square is a recent addition to Melbourne, it was completed in 2002, but it’s already a central part of the city.
 It’s one of the points of interest in Melbourne that you cannot avoid visiting!